MBA Course Descriptions

 MBA 590: Building Business Plans (3 hrs) *P

-Creating business models and plans is central to the skill of starting, running, monitoring, modifying, and helping new and existing for-profit and non-profit organizations.
+Creating business models and plans are central to the skill of starting, running, monitoring, modifying, and helping new and existing for-profit and non-profit organizations.
 Building business plans is an interdisciplinary topic concerned with creating value.
 Business plans describe how an organization makes money from offering value propositions to selected customer segments.
-Value creation is similar in either large or small companies and particularly appropriate for venture creation, new services and products, capital investments, mergers and acquisitions, establishing new lines of business and reinvigorating old companies.
+Value creation is similar in either large or small companies and particularly appropriate for venture creation, new services, and products, capital investments, mergers and acquisitions, establishing new lines of business, and reinvigorating old companies.

-MBA 590: Innovation and the Internet of Things Marketplace *P
+MBA 590: Innovation and the Internet of Things Marketplace (3 hrs) *P

 Online practicum for Internet of Things (IoT) applications, such as market analysis for new IoT technologies, customer analysis and launch strategies for IoT products/services, and innovation strategies relevant to the IoT marketplace.